Blog AI Agents Claude Dispatch vs OpenClaw: Which Is Better for You

 Error Handling & Recovery

 Dispatch implements automatic retry logic with exponential backoff, successfully recovering from 89% of transient API failures.
-OpenClaw requires manual retry configuration in agent definitions—powerful for custom logic, but requiring more engineering time.
+OpenClaw requires a manual retry configuration in agent definitions, powerful for custom logic, but it requires more engineering time.

 Use Case Analysis: Which Tool Wins for Your Workflow